-A municipality conducts a "head count" population census by going door-to-door to every housing unit within the city boundaries to count residents.
-To successfully adjust your municipality's population, the items mentioned below must be included in your Head Count Census submission.
-The completed census documentation must be postmarked by April 1, 2014 and submitted to:
+A municipality, community or reserve conducts a "head count" population census by going door-to-door to every housing unit within its boundaries to count residents.
+To successfully adjust its population, the items mentioned below must be included in its Head Count Census submission.
+The completed census documentation must be postmarked by April 1, 2018 and submitted to: